swisscom/dopi/doc/plugins/winrm/cmd.md

 ### operation_timeout (optional)

-`default: 60`
+`default: plugin_timeout - 5s`

 Timeout for the winrm command to respond.
+This will default to the plugin_timeout - 5s

 ### expect_exit_codes (optional)